 Advocacy

 Advocacy is AAUW of Hawaii’s top priority.
 We collaborate with Hawaii state legislators and community advocates to push forward policies that break through educational and economic barriers for women and girls.
+Support our 2025 state legislative priorities by submitting testimonies in support.

 Hawaii State Legislature